basmingo/basmingo/README.md

 design process as an Architect. </br>
 Actively learning new, truly love Algorithms and Computer Science, working on my Pet projects

-I have an experience in client meetings, planning, and leading of the design process as an Architect.

 <sup><sub>T.S.
 Eliot | V.V.
 Nabokov | Strugatskie brothers | Marvel Spider-man | One punch man | Berserk | Evangelion | Sustainability | Dark souls</sub></sup>

 <h3 align="left">Connect with me:</h3>